gt-scheduler/crawler/README.md

 ### Using the Python Finals Data Scraper

-Install the necessary Python modules with the included `requirements.txt` file
+First, ensure [Python 3.9 or newer](https://www.python.org/downloads/) is installed.
+Then, install the necessary Python modules with the included `requirements.txt` file:

 ```
 pip install -r requirements.txt